turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 Competency & understanding of these concepts can be demonstrated in many ways. **The following examples are not checklists to complete!** They are illustrations to guide your team as you develop this project and continue your learning.

 <section class="answer">
-### OOP competency examples
+### Functional Programing competency examples

-- Project makes use of the provided class, creating instances to encapsulate & store unique data
+- Project makes use of the provided `createPoster` function, creating objects to encapsulate & store unique data
-- Team considers when and how to create new instances or update existing instances, coming to a clear and consistent decision
+- Team considers when and how to create poster objexts or update existing poster objects, coming to a clear and consistent decision
-- Team effectively creates/accesses instance properties when applicable
+- Team effectively creates/accesses object properties when applicable
-- Team effectively invokes instance methods when applicable
+- Team effectively invokes object methods when applicable

 ✨WOW✨ can look like:

-- Creating effective, clean methods in the provided class to manipulate class properties
+- Creating effective, clean methods in the provided createPoster function to manipulate object properties
 </section>

 <section class="answer">